Andrew-Neale/DynamicForms/README.md

 2. Validates the form based on isRequired, max length and max decimal points
 3. Saves the form in json format
 4. Loads the form if already filled in
+5. Forms are loaded asynchronously and UI still responsive while loading
 5. Unit tested